 Corning was a native of Brooklyn, N.Y. who settled in the Washington DC area around 1950 until she moved to Maine in 2010.
 Along with being a wife and mother of two artist daughters she was also a world traveler possessed of an adventuresome spirit and mind.
 She traveled the world with her husband, Gerald Corning, a world renowned Aerospace Engineer, and Professor of Aerospace Engineering at the University of Maryland (deceased 1981).

 Helen Corning ‘s life and paintings were all about creativity, imagination, and making the world an artful place to be.
-To the end, she proudly sported her pin: ART SAVES LIVES.
+To the end, she proudly touted her arts activism and sported her pin: ART SAVES LIVES.